Sometimes things happen in life you never saw coming. And sometimes, you feel utterly defenseless because you simply couldn’t step in to help.

 But what if you create something good out of something so bad?

-1980s natural disasters, like the drought in Ethiopia and Armenia’s earthquake, left an imprint on my brain, making them still easy to recall.
+The 1980s natural disasters, like the drought in Ethiopia and Armenia’s earthquake, left a permanent imprint on my teenage brain, making them still easy to recall.
 From then on, helping others is something I’ve always been keenly interested in.
 Anything that happened since, still makes me want to pack my suitcase and jet off to volunteer where help is needed.